peteroupc/peteroupc.github.io/randomfunc.md

 This page discussed many ways applications can extract random numbers from random number generators.

-Feel free to send comments.
-They may help improve this page.
-In particular, corrections to any method given on this page are welcome.

 I acknowledge the commenters to the CodeProject version of this page, including George Swan, who referred me to the reservoir sampling method.

-Currently, the following are not covered in this document, but may be added based on reader interest:

-- Techniques to generate random mazes, graphs, matrices, or paths.

 <a id=Notes></a>
 ## Notes